A range of new tax allowances and rates usually comes into effect when one tax year finishes and a new one begins.

 Pension Lifetime Allowance

-The Lifetime Allowance has risen from £1.03m to £1.055m in the 2019-20 tax year.
+The Lifetime Allowance has remained at £1,073,100 in the 2021-22 tax year.
 This is the maximum total amount you can hold within all your pension savings without having to pay extra tax when you withdraw money from them.

 If the total value of your pension savings goes over the Lifetime Allowance, any excess will now be taxed at a rate of 25% in addition to your marginal rate of income tax if drawn as income, or 55% if you take it as a lump sum.